fabianbalsiger/cookiecutter/CONTRIBUTING.md

 # Contributor Guide

-Your contributions to coefficient-cookiecutter are very welcome, and credit will always be given.
+Your contributions to graspit-cookiecutter are very welcome, and credit will always be given.

 ## How to request a feature